 This login script (which is hidden by default, as are all files whose names begin with a period) can be modified and customized as much as you like.
-Example .tcshrc files, with comments describing what is going on, can be found for the Duke computers at:
+An .tcshrc file can be found for the Duke computers at:

 and for the Kamioka computers at: